loyjoy/academy/experiences/variables/variables.md

 ### Add more conditions

-Besides, a module can have more than one condition for when it is played.
+Besides that, one individual module can have more than one condition for when it is played.
 To do this, you add another condition.

 ![Add another condition](moreCondition.png "Add another condition")